 It identified me as 12-year-old girl.
 Bonus: I still dress like one too.

-As an aside, it is worth noting this blog is no longer my first priority as I’m in the middle of writing a book, but it is still a great place to post life events, the occasional essay, or fun things from the Internet.
+It is worth noting this blog is no longer my first priority as I’m in the middle of writing a book, but it is still a great place to post life events, the occasional essay, or fun things from the Internet.
 Those Friday links used to really bog me down, but now those kinds of light posts are a happy place where I don’t have to think about where the next sentence will come from.
 Who would have thought curating silly tweets or finding noteworthy links to read would become a relaxing pastime.
 Instagram and Snapchat (for the most part) are fun too.
 You can find me on both at @katejbaer.

 As always, thanks for reading, listening, responding, and double tapping.
 All the heart eye and dancing girl emojis right back at you.